engelsjk/python-lightning-earthnetworks/README.md

 # python-lightning-earthnetworks

-This script maps real-time lightning strike locations in the continental United States using a TCP socket datafeed from Earth Networks.
+This script maps real-time lightning strike locations in the continental United States using a TCP socket datafeed of lightning data from Earth Networks.

 ![Animated-Lightning](screenshots/screenshot_lightning-animated.Gif)